wuqui/sna/results.md

 These plots cannot be generated here, since the orginal tweets dataset would be required.
 The plots were created for all lexemes during the data processing.
-The code for creating the plots can be in `scr/processing.R`.
+The code for creating the plots can be found in `scr/processing.R`.

 Table 2: Coefficients of variation